The Howgill Fells

 Being composed of much older Silurian and Ordovician slates and gritstones the Howgill Fells are rounded and rolling and are geographically more a part of the Lake District (in to which they actually merge to the west).

-Famous summits in the Howgills include Winder (which towers above Sedbergh and Garsdale), the Calf (which is the Howgills' highest point), Uldale Head and Langdale Fell (not to be confused with the Langdale Pikes in the nearby Lake District).
+Famous fells in the Howgills range include Winder (which towers above Sedbergh and Garsdale), the Calf (which is the Howgills' highest point), Uldale Head and Langdale Fell (not to be confused with the Langdale Pikes in the nearby Lake District).